 But wait, there’s more.
 We sent a check to the law office (made out to the adjuster), then the adjuster released the check to us.
-It sounded crappy, but then I realized that the we’re paying the adjuster for work he performed 4 months ago.
+It sounded crappy, but then I realized that we’re paying the adjuster for work he performed four months ago.
 This is how it works.

 Everyone in my neighborhood went through this process.
-Although each state differs, a similar safeguard exists everywhere to ensure everyone is properly paid.
+Although each state differs, a similar safeguard exists everywhere to ensure everyone is paid correctly.

 Homeowner’s Insurance Lesson 11: